 Turns out when you make yogurt the bacteria helps breakdown casein.
 This explained why I could tolerate TCBY frozen yogurt, but not Oberweis ice cream.

 This new regimen has been working wonderfully.
-After decades of digestive issues and headaches from food, now no pain or discomfort.
+After decades of digestive issues and headaches from food I no longer have bouts of pain and discomfort unless I cheat on the diet too much.
 I’m eating foods I haven’t been able to consume in ages!
 I just wish the A2 Milk company would expand their product offerings.
 How about some whipping cream, ice cream, and cottage cheese?
-I ended up buying an ice cream maker.
+I ended up buying an ice cream maker and a bigger yogurt maker.